This is a story from an English Newspaper in 2023 about EVs and misinformation.

 Oddly, the new story, in citing both positive and negative comments, does not mention at all the role of EVS in offsetting carbon emissions.

-There are multiple ways to capture the fear and angst that the public might have towards electric vehicles.
-Importantly, as the AP article hints, the messaging changes over time.
-The Washington senator keyed in on elitism.
-The AP reporting covers a broader spectrum- the power grid, Chinese competition, and the threat of higher vehicle cost.
-Representatives in Washington are using a mixed bag of words- throwing word darts at a board, in this case the public, and waiting to see which ones stick.
-Meanwhile, that requires drumming up a continued arsenal of positive, but more negative verbiage.
+There are multiple ways to capture the fear and angst that the public may harbor towards electric vehicles.
+Importantly, as the AP article hints, messaging changes over time.
+A U.S. Senator keyed in on elitism.
+The AP new attempts a broader spectrum- the power grid, Chinese competition, and vehicle costs.
+It’s a mixed bag of words- throwing word darts forward, some positive, many negative and finding which ones will stick.